Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Temporal patterns driven by water vapour variability

 \subsection{Sub-mesoscale water vapour variability at FESSTVaL}

 June 18 at FESSTVaL was a clear-sky, warm summer day (maximum 2 m temperature of 31 $^{\rm o}$C).
-There are intra-hourly variations in TCWV of 1-3 kg m$^{-2}$, as illustrated in Figure \ref{fig:iwvfesstval} for various locations within the campaign area.
+There are intra-hourly variations in TCWV of 1-3 kg m$^{-2}$, as illustrated in Figure \ref{fig:iwvfesstval} for various locations within the larger campaign area (Figure \ref{fig:gridf}b).
 With a predominantly southerly wind of $\approx$ 9 m s$^{-1}$ average over the lower troposphere, we tried to track moisture patterns across a 10 km south-north transect in the FESSTVaL domain (Figure \ref{fig:gridf}b), south of Falkenberg to Lindenberg, at a 10 and 20 minute time lag respectively.
-The southern and Falkenberg measurements are based on the IWV derived from our instruments, with at Falkenberg and Lindenberg two high quality measurements taken from the microwave radiometers.
-While our instruments and the microwave radiometers at Falkenberg are in agreement on the local variations (despite a bias of $\sim$ 0.5 kg m$^{-2}$), there appears to be no correlation between the southern and northern locations in the variability.
+The southern and Falkenberg measurements are based on the TCWV derived from our instruments, with at Falkenberg and Lindenberg two high quality measurements taken from the microwave radiometers.
+While our instruments and the microwave radiometers at Falkenberg are in agreement on the local variations (despite a bias of $\sim$ 0.5 kg m$^{-2}$), there appears to be no correlation between the southern (s23) and northern (Lindenberg) location (Figure \ref{fig:iwvfesstval}).
 We therefore think that the temporal variability in TCWV is more locally driven by turbulence structures in the convective boundary layer rather than the advection of (sub)-mesoscale horizontal patterns in moisture.
-The more subtle differences in variability between irradiance and microwave radiometer based measurements may be explained by the larger footprint measurement of FROST sampling different moisture plume structures, given its horizontal component in the diagonal cross-section through the atmosphere (Figure \ref{fig:scheme_rad}a).
+Observed variations in GHI at Falkenberg show a clear anti-correlation with TCWV, +1 mm TCWV $\simeq$ -1 \% GHI.
+This can not be explained by the direct effect of TCWV variations alone, which would be closer to -0.1 \% GHI for +1 mm of water vapour, and might point to buoyant plumes in the boundary layer that carry extra aerosols from the surface.
+The more subtle differences in variability between irradiance and microwave radiometer based measurements may be explained by the different footprint of FROST sampling different moisture structures, given its horizontal component in the diagonal cross-section through the atmosphere (Figure \ref{fig:scheme_rad}a).